Niangua River

 The Niangua River /naɪˈæŋɡwə/ is a 125 mi tributary of the Osage River in the Ozarks region of southern and central Missouri in the United States.
 Via the Osage and Missouri rivers it is part of the watershed of the Mississippi River.

 Niangua River has the name of Niangua (or Nehemgar), an Indian tribal leader.
 The name is said to mean "bear".

 Course

 The Niangua River is formed in Webster County by the confluence of its short east and west forks, and flows generally northward through Dallas, Laclede and Camden counties, past Bennett Spring, Lake Niangua, and Ha Ha Tonka State Parks.
 It flows into the Osage River as an arm of the Lake of the Ozarks, which is formed by the Bagnell Dam on the Osage.
 As part of the lake it collects the Little Niangua River.

+History

+Old-timers called it Meyongo, and the name was handed down through generations as the way the Osage tribe referred to the river.
+Zebulon M. Pike explored the Osage Riverin 1806, and claimed "the Yunger (or Ne-hem-gar)" was "so named by the Indians for the many springs at its source."
+Abundant black bears that roamed alongside the river were hunted by the French and Osage and Creek Indigenous peoples alike.

+The river's name, meaning "bear" or "winding stream of many springs," reflects its connection to the Osage Indians and the natural beauty of the Ozarks region.
+White settlers arrived after the Louisiana Purchase, transforming the area into a hub of farming, logging, and eventually, water-powered mills.

+Homesteaders came in the 1830s, attracted to the great spring that significantly increases the flow of the Niangua River.
+James and Ann Brice arrived from Illinois and purchased 400 acres and in 1837 constructed a watermill.
+Peter Bennett built a competing mill at the confluence of the spring branch and the Niangua, which later became known as Bennett Spring.
+The spring at Bennett Spring State Park is believed to release more than 100 million gallons of water per day into the Niangua while the springs at Ha Ha Tonka are said to release more than 48 million gallons per day.

 River accesses

 This is a list of areas where the Niangua River can be publicly accessed; this list was put in order from beginning of river to where river meets up with Lake of the Ozarks.